SeanKilleen/seankilleen.github.io/_posts/2019-09-15-better-technical-interviews-part-2-preparation.md

 If I'm looking for a colleague that I can collaborate with, I want to know that I can have a conversation with them, and that they will not expect to be a lone wolf developer in a basement somewhere.
 I think that conversation is key to that.
 You learn a lot about a person's capabilities, personality, values, and expectations when you give them space to tell you.

 * Am I concerned about someone's depth on a concept?
-I might ask them to apply to a certain problem or situation.
+I might ask them to apply it to a certain problem or situation.
 * Am I concerned that they appear to be a lone wolf?
 I might ask them what makes a great team, or what it means to them to be a leader.
 * Am I concerned that someone has very narrow experience?
 I may ask what technology interests them, what new things they're excited about, or how they keep their skills up to date to understand what's coming in the future.
 * Am I concerned about someone's potential engagement?
 I might ask what has them excited about the field or their potential upcoming work, or when they've been happiest.
 Oftentimes I'm concerned about this with any candidate, so I try to provide a question up front that lets someone demonstrate their engagement.